 It is positive to hear that the lady in question is out on parole.
 That comes from the extent of the inquiries made on her behalf.
 There is well-documented persecution of the woman at the hands of the police.
 She made a complaint to the authorities there as one would.
 That led to even more persecution and more violation of her human rights.

-Ireland's role was acknowledged at universal periodic review of Colombia at which we raised those concerns.
+Ireland's role was acknowledged in the universal periodic review of Colombia at which we raised those concerns.
 Honduras has the highest murder rate for environmental activists.
 Our voice is respected.
 We should use it more in these cases because I believe we are listened to.

 Depending on the case, it is sometimes helpful to raise international voices.
 However, sometimes it can put people at risk.
 Human rights defenders are sometimes difficult to defend because if one raises their profile, they are targeted more.
 Other times, raising their profile can protect them.